Skip to main content Skip to complementary content

 Automation monitoring filters

-The Automations and Runs tabs can be filtered to easily find a specific automation or run.
-Both tabs allow the use of multiple filters, allowing you to narrow down the list of automations or runs.
+The Automations, Runs, and Connections tabs can be filtered to easily find a specific automation or run.
+All three tabs allow the use of multiple filters, allowing you to narrow down the list of automations or runs.

 The Automations tab can be filtered by: